Politics of Puerto Rico: 2010s

+Results for the 2016 Democratic Party presidential primaries by municipality.
+Voters in Puerto Rico can vote in presidential primaries for the United States.
+Voters can also select a candidate in the presidential election, but these votes are not counted in the election.

 The PNP won the seat for Puerto Rico's sole delegate to Congress, because of the election of Pedro Pierluisi.
 Alejandro García Padilla (PPD) was elected as the eleventh Governor of Puerto Rico, by a narrow (0.6%) margin, defeating Fortuño 47.73% to 47.13% in the 2012 gubernatorial elections.
 On November 8, 2016, Ricardo Rosselló, the son of former governor Pedro Rosselló (PNP) received 41% of the vote defeating five other gubernatorial candidates and was elected the twelfth Governor of Puerto Rico.
 He was sworn in on January 2, 2017.
 He resigned in 2019 after mass protest as a result of the Telegramgate.

 2020s

 In the 2020 elections Pedro Pierluisi (PNP) was elected governor with 33% of the vote.
 The elections marked the first time third-party candidates other than Puerto Rican Independence Party won seats.
 In the 2020 elections the Popular Democratic Party took a slight majority of the seats in the Puerto Rico House of Representatives.

 In April 2023, Puerto Rico's Status Act, which seeks to resolve its territorial status and relationship with the United States through a binding plebiscite at the federal level, was reintroduced in the House by Democrats.

 In 2020 and 2024 there were referendums on Statehood, in both cases a majority of favored Statehood.